Skip to content

 Penalties are notably severe.
 Art.
 149 imposes prison from 6 to 12 years, placing the sentence above the 2-year threshold for suspension (Art.
 80 CP): effective imprisonment is unavoidable absent pardon.
 Art.
 150 imposes prison from 3 to 6 years, also effective.
 Civil liability is quantified under the Law 35/2015 scale and can exceed 100,000-200,000€ where there is great invalidity, severe aesthetic damage or serious permanent sequelae with total or absolute permanent disability.
 Accessory consequences include disqualification from parental authority or guardianship when the victim is a partner or descendant, restraining order, and for foreigners substitutive expulsion under Art.
 89 CP when the penalty exceeds one year of prison.

 Technical defence articulates several recurring axes.
 First, the distinction between animus laedendi and animus necandi: when the prosecution tries to elevate the case to attempted homicide (Art.
-138, 5-15 years), defence must evidence that the body part, means and force only revealed intent to injure; case-law looks to the harmful potential of the means, the body area and voluntary desistance.
+138 in relation to Art.
+62 CP: the penalty is lowered by one or two degrees, normally 5-10 years, or 2 years and 6 months to 5 years if lowered two degrees), defence must evidence that the body part, means and force only revealed intent to injure; case-law looks to the harmful potential of the means, the body area and voluntary desistance.
 Second, reclassification between Arts.
 149 and 150: the forensic expert evidence on the "principal" or "non-principal" character of the organ and on the "gravity" of the deformity is decisive (3-6 years less).
-Third, pre-existing or supervening concause: a previous illness of the victim unknown to the author or defective medical care may break the objective imputation of the most serious result.
+Third, pre-existing or supervening concause: a previous illness of the victim unknown to the author or defective medical care may break the objective attribution of the most serious result.
 Fourth, incomplete defences or highly qualified mitigating factors: proportional self-defence (Art.
 20.4), insurmountable fear, full intoxication, psychic disturbance, reparation with early consignment (Art.
 21.5).

 In current forensic practice we observe a sustained tightening of the criminal treatment of serious injuries linked to knife fights, group attacks, gender violence and acid or chemical attacks.
 Organic Law 10/2022 on integral guarantee of sexual freedom and Organic Law 1/2026 on Multi-recidivism have raised penalty ranges and tightened pre-trial detention.
 At Alonso Sala, our criminal lawyers in serious injuries intervene from the legal assistance at the police station —where a rushed statement can compromise years of defence— articulate proprietary medical and forensic expertise, challenge medical reports when they overstate the gravity, manage reparation mitigating factors through early judicial consignment and, where appropriate, raise evidentiary nullities or substantive defences.
 We handle each file with the diligence required in a field where the minimum penalty is three years and where a technical reclassification can mark the difference between suspension and a decade in prison.